All Episodes

 And if the regime is really serious about transparency and data-driven policy, then it'll immediately rectify this appalling mistake and put the old questions back into circulation double quick.

-But we're more likely going to hear the most transparent data-driven regime in history citing these data without an asterisk to tout the amazing impact of its policies.
+But we're more likely going to hear the most transparent, data-driven regime in history citing these data without an asterisk to tout the amazing impact of its policies.

 But our last caller really nailed it.

-Because that was that was the primary selling point to the low information crowd.
+Because that was the primary selling point to the low information crowd, you know, appeal to people's compassion.

 We're a compassionate country.

-We we want sick people to get well.
+We want sick people to get well.

 We don't want people left out.

-And so the regime sold this as transforming the healthcare system because we need to un insure the uninsured.
+And so the regime sold this as transforming the healthcare system because we need to insure the uninsured.

-Nothing we've done has worked, so that, yeah, yeah, man, I'm for that.
+And so that, yeah, yeah, man, I'm for that.

-And even with all of that, it still has never had majority uh approval on the part of the American people.
+And even with all of that, it still has never had majority approval on the part of the American people.

 So now it's obvious to everybody.